 Culture and Language

-But by the 18th century, Sweden’s rule had drastically fallen, and Russia sought to invade Finland.
+By the 18th century, Sweden’s rule had drastically fallen, and Russia sought to invade Finland.
 For a time, Finland was a part of Russia and fought with them during the Crimean War.
-But this did not sit favorably, and the Finns began to seek their own independence.
-Finland was officially recognized as independent in 1917.
-But even with independence, Finland struggled through World War II and the Cold War, before finally developing into a strong European nation.
+This did not sit favorably, and the Finns began to seek their own independence.

 Now, Finland is a stabilized world leader with strong economic industries like electronics, machinery, and a high level of tourism.
-The Finnish people are proud of their culture, but similar to other Nordic countries, they have a more laid-back mannerism.
+The Finnish people are proud of their culture and similar to other Nordic countries, they have a more laid-back mannerism.
 With a peaceful and prosperous nation, the Finns are known for thriving off of egalitarianism.

 Again, in connection to Sweden and it’s past, Swedish is one of the official languages of Finland.
-But Finnish is the other official language and the one that is most widely spoken throughout the country with estimates that up to 89% of the people speak Finnish.
-But many Finnish people also speak English and the country is often recognized as one of the best in Europe when it comes to speaking English.
+Finnish is the other official language and the one that is most widely spoken throughout the country, with estimates that up to 89% of the people speak Finnish.
+Many Finnish people also speak English, and the country is often recognized as one of the best in Europe when it comes to speaking English.